 Okay, so Marfa by Memo has been on our wish list since it launched.
 Each fragrance from Memo is a scent memory from a place this scent conjures up the bewitching small town of Marfa in the heart of Texas.
 Tuberose is the star of this show, but orange blossom and sandalwood feature too.
 But in all honesty, we’d buy it just for that bottle.

 Not for the shrinking violets among us, the debut fragrance from makeup artist Charlotte Tilbury (of which Kate Moss is the face) is intoxicating.
 With tuberose, frankincense and Ambroxan (a molecule that magnifies the natural scent of your pheromones), this is a bold choice that smells quite incredible.

 Originally created for men, this is now regarded as a good unisex choice.
-Inspired by a jazz club, there is zesty citrus, sweet hints of rum and vanilla as well as tobacco to conjure the hazy, heady vibes of an old-school jazz club.
+Inspired by a jazz club, there is zesty citrus, sweet hints of rum and vanilla, as well as tobacco to conjure the hazy, heady vibes.